projecttacoma/bulk-export-server/README.md

 Endpoint: `GET [fhir base]/Patient/$export`

+#### All Patients in a Group

+FHIR Operation to obtain a detailed set of FHIR resources of diverse resource types pertaining to all patients that belong to a defined Group resource.

+Endpoint: `GET [fhir base]/Group/[id]/$export`

 #### System Level Export

 Export data from a FHIR server, whether or not it is associated with a patient.
 This supports use cases like backing up a server, or exporting terminology data by restricting the resources returned using the `_type` parameter.